 Any input clock and any output clock can be used as sync signal input and output respectively, which is done by configuring the appropriate bits in control registers.
-An EPPS (even pulse per second), 1PPS, 5PPS, 10PPS, 50Hz, 100Hz, 1kHz, 2kHz, 4kHz, or 8kHz sync input signal can be used with an associated input clock to align a sync output signal and output clocks.
+A PPES (pulse per even second), 1PPS, 5PPS, 10PPS, 50Hz, 100Hz, 1kHz, 2kHz, 4kHz, or 8kHz sync input signal can be used with an associated input clock to align a sync output signal and output clocks.
+The sync pulse does not require any specific duty cycle but should have a pulse width of at least 10nsec.
+See the INPUT\0.IN\SYNC and DPLL\0.DPLL\CTRL\2 bit fields.